Penalty points for driving offences

 Fixed charge and penalty offences

-Fixed notice penalties are issued for driving offences that attracts penalty points and/or just a fine.
+Fixed notice penalties are issued for driving offences that attract penalty points and/or just a fine.

 If you do not pay the fixed charge fine within 56 days, you will get a summons to appear in the District Court.
 If you are convicted of a driving offence in court, the court will notify the Department of Transport of the number of penalty points attached to that conviction.
 The Department of Transport will then issue a notification that these penalty points will be added to your driving licence 28 days after the notification date.